jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-kiko-chippo-hotel-tbc.md

 description: TBC
 featuredImage: /img/kiko-crop.jpg
 ---
+A key figure in France's dance scene since the 90s, we grabbed a quick chat with DJ and Producer, **Kiko **- before he headlines sunday's [Zoo Events](https://www.facebook.com/z00project/) party.

-**RR:** Great to chat Kiko – we’re looking forward to your performance this weekend.
+**RR:** Great to chat Kiko – we’re looking forward to your performance on Sunday.
 What kind of set can we expect from you?

 **Kiko:** Hi!
 I am going to play a lot of my own productions and try out some new tracks of mine.